last update:

 Delft had been the scene of a political assassination just a year before Kiechel’s visit.
 Our traveller reports that a Spaniard had shot the Prince of Orange.
 The murderer was captured and executed.
 Parts of his body were displayed at the four gates of Delft, where Kiechel saw the remains.

-Kiechel refers to the assassination of William of Orange (1533-1584), also known as William the Silent, by Balthasar Gérard on 10 July 1584.
-William had grown up at the imperial court in Brussels.
-He was initially loyal to Emperor Charles V and later to Charles’ son, Philip II.
-Philip appointed him governor (stadtholder) of Holland, Zeeland and Utrecht in 1559.
-However, over time, William began to share the concerns of many other Dutch noblemen who were gradually excluded from local government in favour of Spanish noblemen.
+The victim of this assassination was William of Orange (1533-1584), also known as William the Silent.
+William grew up at the imperial court in Brussels.
+He was initially loyal to Emperor Charles V and later to Charles’s son, Philip II.
+Philip appointed him governor (stadtholder) of Holland, Zeeland, and Utrecht in 1559.
+However, over time, William began to share the concerns of the Dutch nobility, who were gradually excluded from local government in favour of Spanish noblemen.

 Portrait of William the Silent, Prince of Orange.